-The global ETP-TIMES model is a bottom-up, technology-rich model that covers 28 regions and depicts a technologically detailed supply side of the energy system.
-It models from primary energy supply and conversion to final energy demand up to 2075.
-The model is based on the TIMES (The Integrated MARKAL EFOM System) model generator, which was developed by the Energy Technology Systems Analysis programme (ETSAP) implementing agreement of the International Energy Agency (IEA) and allows an economic representation of local, national and multi-regional energy systems on a technology-rich basis (Loulou et al., 2005).
+The global ETP-TIMES Supply model is a bottom-up, technology-rich model that depicts a technologically detailed supply side of the energy system.
+It models from primary energy supply and conversion to final energy demand up to 2060.
+It is based on the TIMES (The Integrated MARKAL-EFOM System) model generator, which was developed by the Energy Technology Systems Analysis Programme (ETSAP) Technology Collaboration Programme (TCP)2 of the International Energy Agency (IEA) and allows an economic representation of local, national and multiregional energy systems on a technologically detailed basis (Loulou et al., 2005).

-Figure A.2 Structure of the ETP-TIMES model for the conversion sector
+FIGURE A.2 - Structure of the ETP-TIMES model for the conversion sectoRegional

-Key point ETP-TIMES determines the least-cost strategy in terms of supply-side technologies and fuels to cover the final energy demand vector from the end-use sector models.
+Key Point: ETP-TIMES determines the least-cost strategy using supply-side technologies and fuels to cover the final energy demand from the end-use sector models.

-To capture the impact of variations in electricity and heat demand, as well as in the generation from some renewable technologies on investment decisions, a year is divided into four seasons, with each season being represented by a typical day, which again is divided into eight daily load segments of three hours’ duration.
+To capture the impact on investment decisions of variations in electricity and heat demand, as well as the variation in generation from certain renewable technologies, a year is divided into four seasons, with each season being represented by a typical day, which again is divided into 12 daily load segments of two hours’ duration.

-For a more detailed analysis of the operational aspects in the electricity sector, the long-term ETP-TIMES model has been supplemented with a linear dispatch model.
-This model uses the outputs of the ETP-TIMES model for the 2050 electricity capacity mix for a specific model region and analyses an entire year with one-hour time resolution using datasets for wind production, solar photovoltaic production, and hourly electricity demand for a year.
-Given the hourly demand curve and a set of technology-specific operational constraints, the model determines the optimal hourly generation profile, as illustrated in Figure A.3 for the 2DS in 2050 over a two-week period.
-To increase the flexibility of the electricity system, the linear dispatch model can invest in electricity storage or additional flexible generation technologies (gas turbines).
-Demand response by modifying the charging profile of electric vehicles (EV) is a further option depicted in the model in order to provide flexibility to the electricity system.
+For a more detailed analysis of the operational aspects of the electricity sector, the long-term ETP-TIMES Supply model has been supplemented with a linear dispatch model.
+This model uses the outputs of the ETP-TIMES Supply model to generate the electricity capacity mix for a specific model region and year.
+This allows for detailed analysis of an entire year with one-hour time resolution using datasets for wind production, solar PV production and hourly electricity demand.

-Model limitations include challenges due to a lack of comprehensive data with respect to storage volume (MWh) for some countries and regions.
-Electricity networks are not explicitly modelled, which precludes the study of the impacts of spatially dependent factors such as the aggregation of variable renewable outputs with better interconnection.
-Further, it is assumed that future demand curves will have the same shape as current curves.
-A bottom-up approach starting from individual energy service demand curves by end-use technology would be useful in refining this assumption, but is a very data-intensive undertaking that faces the challenge of a lack of comprehensive data.
+Model limitations include challenges associated with a lack of comprehensive data on storage volume (MWh) for some countries and regions.
+Electricity networks are not explicitly modelled, which precludes the study of the impacts of spatially dependent factors, such as the aggregation of variable renewable outputs with better interconnection.